amarce/kolla-ansible/doc/source/admin/podman.rst

 installed as ``/etc/systemd/system/container-<name>.service`` and allow systemd to start containers during host boot.

+When ``podman_use_systemd`` remains ``false`` for a service, Kolla Ansible's health checks and restart handlers consider only the container state reported by Podman.
+Any matching unit file is ignored during verification so that ``systemctl`` does not mark the deployment failed simply because the unit is inactive.

 Kolla Ansible verifies that each container exists before attempting to generate a unit file.
 When the container is missing the play reports that generation is skipped instead of failing the deployment.
 This makes it safe